JoelSjogren/WiktionaryLanguageFilter/README.md

 However when a given word is used in multiple languages, such as [sollen](https://en.wiktionary.org/wiki/sollen), it can be a annoying to navigate to your target language all the time.

-This simple Chrome extension adds "#MyLanguage" to Wiktionary URLs in order that your browser will always jump to your language when it is present on the page.
+This simple Chrome extension will allow you to set your preferred language, and when viewing a definition page will automatically scroll your browser to the correct definition.

+## Usage

+While on wiktionary, click the extension icon to set your preferred language.
+Do note that it will not be clickable if you are on a different website.

+## Development

+* Set your Chrome Extensions page to Developer Mode
+* Load an Unpacked Extension
+  * Select the `files` directory